• Skip to primary navigation

 • Add broccoli florets and mixed vegetables and stir-fry for 1-2 minutes until vibrant in color.
 Move to the side of the pan.

-• Add in cold day-old rice, regular soy sauce, dark soy sauce, sesame oil and white pepper.
-Toss until rice is evenly coated in sauce and there's no sauce in the base of the pan.
+• Add rice, regular soy sauce, dark soy sauce, sesame oil, and white pepper.
+Toss until rice is evenly coated in sauce and no sauce remains in the bottom of the pan.
+Add scallion greens and toss again.
+Serve and enjoy!

 Notes